 We took our name from the spasm bands that played homemade instruments on the streets of New Orleans in the late 19th Century.
 “Rabbit Foot” comes from The Rabbit Foot Minstrels – a black touring troupe featuring blues singer Bessie Smith, one of our heroes.
 I figured that if their troupe featured a spasm band then that was exactly what we needed to sound like.

 With no jazz scene to prey upon we threw in our lot with noisy guitar groups - playing indie clubs!
 In most cases we were the first traditional jazz band to play these venues for over half a century.
-The local press said we were “the authentic sound of New Orleans – possible during a hurricane” Soon we were successful enough to persuade brass players to join in the fun – and ditched the kazoo solos.
+The local press said we were “the authentic sound of New Orleans – possibly during a hurricane” Soon we were successful enough to persuade brass players to join in the fun – and ditched the kazoo solos.
 We’ve carried on playing clubs like these because they complement the gritty, gutbucket edge of the jazz we love - and we’re winning over a legion of fans who wouldn’t otherwise contemplate dancing to a jazz band.

 We’ve also taken in festivals including Glastonbury and Bestival, “serious” clubs like Ronnie Scott’s and The Concorde Club - and we’ve sold out the O2 Academy in Oxford three times.
 We’ve had front cover features in five magazines and we’ve recorded at session for Mark Lamarr’s BBC Radio 2 show at Maida Vale.